BCDA-APS/apsbss/docs/source/apsbss.rst

 Update EPICS PVs with Proposal and ESAF
 +++++++++++++++++++++++++++++++++++++++

-To update the PVs with Proposal and Information from the APS database, first enter the proposal and ESAF ID numbers into the GUI (or set the ``9id:bss:proposal:id``, and respectively).
+To update the PVs with Proposal and Information from the APS database, first enter the proposal and ESAF ID numbers into the GUI (or set ``9id:bss:proposal:id`` and ``9id:bss:esaf:id``, respectively).
 Note that for this ESAF ID, we had to change the run to `2019-2`.

 Then, use this command to retrieve the information and update the PVs::